kota7/kgschart/README.md

 ==========
 Parse KGS Rank Graph into Data

-See [this page](https://kota7.github.io/kgschart/index.html) for the overview of the package.
+Visit [this page](https://kota7.github.io/kgschart/index.html) for the overview of the package.

 ## Installation